osandoval1976/list_pagination/README.txt

 I want to thanks to:

-	1-Zany braxton.FSJS Techdegree Moderator. help me in the last part with the events.
+	1-Zany braxton.FSJS Techdegree Moderator, help me in the last part with the events.
 	2-MisterAj.
-Techdegree Success team Member. help me with some code errors.
+Techdegree Success team Member, help me with some code errors.
 	3-Matthew Dodd.
-Student help me a lot with the first part.
+Student,  help me a lot with the first part.

-something we need other eyes to se what is from us.
+something we need other eyes to see what is front of  us.